ey-/rcswitch-pi/README.md

 The homebridge container contains additional plugin and homebridge built to communicate primarly with the switch container.

- Host needs to have avahi-daemon installed and running.
+ Host needs to have avahi-daemon installed and running (with reflector enabled).